sammylina/alx-low_level_programming/0x1A-hash_tables/README.md

 2. Convert string key to array index
 3. Insert a value to the hash table(in case of collision add element at the beginning of the linked list
 4. Get a value from hash table using a corresponding key
+5. Print elements of hash map in their order in memory